maas3n/autobuildffavs/README.md

-# Debian 13 Multimedia Build Script: FFmpeg + AviSynthPlus + FFMS2 + yadifmod2
+# FFmpeg + AviSynthPlus + FFMS2 + yadifmod2 build script
-#
-# For those who want to use FFmpeg natively with AviSynthPlus on Debian for whatever reason.
-# This script provides an automated build solution
+For those who want to use FFmpeg natively with AviSynthPlus on Debian for whatever reason.
+This script provides an automated build solution
+AviSynthPlus template script & FFmpeg syntaxes with AviSynthPlus (2pass explained) is included in the repo

-The script compiles and installs FFmpeg + AviSynthPlus + FFMS2 + yadifmod2 from source on Debian 13 (Trixie).
+* **The script compiles and installs FFmpeg + AviSynthPlus + FFMS2 + yadifmod2 from source on Debian 13 (Trixie)**

-This script automates the dependency fetching, configuration, compilation, and installation of FFmpeg and native Linux AviSynthPlus, alongside frame serving & deinterlacing plugins.
+* **This script automates the dependency fetching, configuration, compilation, and installation of FFmpeg and native Linux AviSynthPlus, alongside frame serving & deinterlacing plugins.**

 **Author:** maas3n